juji-io/datalevin/doc/vector.md

     score, combination of precision and recall, or intersection over bitwise union.

 * `:quantization` is the scalar type of the vector elements.
-More types may be supported in the future:
+More types may be supported in the future.
   - `:float`, 32 bits float point number, the default.
   - `:double`, 64 bits double float point number
-  - `:float16`, 16 bit float, e.g. `org.apache.arrow.memory.util.Float16` or
+  - `:float16`, 16 bit float, i.e. IEEE 754 floating-point binary16, we expect
-    `jdk.incubator.vector.Float16` since Java 24
+    the representation is already converted into a Java Short bit format, e.g. using `org.apache.arrow.memory.util.Float16/toFloat16`, or
+    `jdk.incubator.vector.Float16/float16ToRawShortBits`
-  - `:short`, 8 bit integer
+  - `:int8`, 8 bit integer, the representation is the same as byte
   - `:byte`, raw byte

-* `dimensions`, the number of dimensions of the vectors.
-No default.
-This is required.

 * `:connectivity`, the number of connections per node in the index graph structure, i.e. the `M` parameter in the HNSW paper [1].
 The default is 16.
 The